jeppiebarroga/office-ui-fabric-ios/README.md

 ```
 ![UIButton Example Image](https://raw.githubusercontent.com/OfficeDev/Office-UI-Fabric-iOS/master/DocsAssets/ButtonExample.png)

-To customize button color you can pass parameters to `msStandardButton` or `msPrimaryButton`:
+To customize the button color you can pass parameters to `msStandardButton` or `msPrimaryButton`:
 ```swift
 self.standardButton.msStandardButton(UIColor.msAccentTeal(), disabledColor: UIColor.msAccentTealLight())

 self.primaryButton.msPrimaryButton(UIColor.msAccentTeal(), selectedColor: UIColor.msAccentTealDark(), disabledColor: UIColor.msAccentTealLight())
 ```
-You can also apply font and/or image to your button in standard way:
+You can also apply font and/or image to your button in a standard way:
 ```swift
 self.toggleIconButton.titleLabel?.font = UIFont.msFont(MSFontStyle.L)